-On June 13, 2020, Dan ‘Conor, an artist from Lincoln Square, got up one morning and decided he would cycle down to Lake Michigan and jump in to clear his head.
+Back on June 13, 2020, Dan O’Conor, an artist from Lincoln Square, got up one morning and decided he would cycle down to Lake Michigan and jump in to clear his head.

 At first, he had planned to keep his streak going for as long as possible but expected it to draw to a close as the lake began to freeze.
 Instead, O’Conor kept it up, attesting that it was actually warmer in the lake than out of late on many days of winter, even if he had to break a lot of ice in the process.

-As the jumping became a daily occurrence Dan began contacting other locals to join him in his routine or perform as he did it.
+As the lake jumping became a daily occurrence Dan began contacting other locals to join him in his routine or perform as he did it.
 What followed was all manner of artists providing accompanying music whilst Dan plunged in.
-These ranged from solo a capella performances to full bands with entire drum kits assembled together on the lakeside.
+These ranged from solo acapella performances to full bands with entire drum kits assembled together on the lakeside.

-Have a scroll through some of our highlights of Dan O’Conor’s wonderfully documented one year jumping into Lake Michigan:
+Even today after all this time, Dan is still jumping into Lake Michigan, proving that it’s possible to keep a streak going due to pure perseverance.
+Have a scroll through some of our highlights of Dan O’Conor’s wonderfully documented jump into Lake Michigan:

 He did break the streak, instead jumping into 41-degree water in Newport, Rhode Island in dedication to his aunt, Madeline Lynch.